joebentley/simba/docs/index.rst

-simba - Systematic Synthesis of Linear Quantum Systems
+SImBA - Systematic Inference of Bosonic quAntum systems
 =======================================================

-Welcome to the documentation for simba, a set of python scripts and modules for enabling the systematic synthesis of linear quantum dynamical systems including noise ports.
+Welcome to the documentation for simba, a set of python scripts and modules for the systematic synthesis of linear quantum dynamical systems directly from frequency-domain transfer functions.

 .. toctree::
    :maxdepth: 2